neopragma/cobol-unit-test/README.md

 ### Enterprise-class tools

-IBM's Rational Development and Test Environment (RD&T) comprises a very interesting a useful collection of tools built by IBM and/or acquired through purchases.
+IBM's Rational Development and Test Environment (RD&T) comprises a very interesting and useful collection of tools built by IBM and/or acquired through purchases.
 The environment can support any sort of manual or automated testing from the integration level upward, and has facilities for virtualizing a range of services such as MQ Series queues, CICS LINKs, VSAM accesses, and DB2 calls.

 * [Rational Development and Test Environment](http://www-03.ibm.com/software/products/en/ratideveandtestenviforsystz)